 Scott visited Scotland for a work trip so I kept myself amused on a solo mission to the forest.
 I love it up there, although the walk is nicer when there is someone to share it with.
 On the plus side, more chocolate for me…

-On the way there, I stumbled across this birds nest in the road.
+I stumbled across this birds nest in the road on the way there.
 I didn’t have the motivation to go out that day but I’m glad I did because otherwise I wouldn’t have seen it.

 My avocado plant is growing fast.
 Two weeks ago these leaves were only about 15mm long, now look at the size of them.
 Another 4 stones have sprouted in the kitchen which will give me some backup plants in case anything goes wrong with this one.